andrefakhoury/web-bookstore/README.md

 - View cart items (and update quantities for each book), final price and finish order;
 - Payment by credit card number;

 Screen mockups are available in this repository and can be found in [mockup](/mockup) folder.
+They were made using figma ([direct link to the project](https://www.figma.com/team_invite/redeem/OtrAGOx4hGXPKdNo4IbMe0)).

 ### Navigation diagram